-- Reflections on Cycle two

-- 1. Co-teaching was more productive

-- Guidance from the instructors in the Course design team

-- Interactions among students on the Online learning platform

-- 2. Course design team improved but still teacher-dominated

-- Most welcomed channel

-- Students were more representative; More contributions generated;

-- Most were teacher utterances; not efficient (silent time)

-- 3. Homework was more satisfying

-- More contributions

-- Higher reaction ratio
+- 1. Co-teaching was more productive - Guidance from the instructors in the Course design team - Interactions among students on the Online learning platform - 2.
+Course design team improved but still teacher-dominated - Most welcomed channel - Students were more representative; More contributions generated; - Most were teacher utterances; not efficient (silent time) - 3.
+Homework was more satisfying - More contributions